Henrique-Moura/Henrique-Moura/README.md

 In November 2020 I decided to transition my career to web development and I am very grateful for the existence of Trybe  :computer: :star_struck:.
 Over the course of a year I have acquired knowledge that never imagined before.

-:man_technologist: I really enjoyed doing projects with MySQL and MongoDB queries, as well as creating Rest API with Node.js/Express and I'm available for new jobs in the area. :man_technologist:

 :point_down: Check out my learning trail at Trybe at the link below.:point_down:

 https://github.com/Henrique-Moura/Learning-at-Trybe

+I currently act as a dev.
+Full-Stack in Méliuz. :heart_eyes:
 </p>

 <h3 align="left">Sobre mim:</h3>